Shreyas1018/Headline-Generator/README.md

 # Headline-Generator
-Generate Headlines for news article using NLP
+Generate Headlines for news article using NLP techniques.
 This project provides a simple tool to generate headlines for news articles.
 It leverages Natural Language Processing techniques for basic analysis.

-Technologies
+### Technologies

-NLTK (Natural Language Toolkit)
+- NLTK (Natural Language Toolkit)
-Spacy
+- Spacy
-wordcloud
+- wordcloud
-seaborn
+- seaborn
-# Getting Started
+### Getting Started

 Installation:
 Running the Code: